KavitaSah/SecurityManagement/README.md

 - pandas==0.22
 - jupyter==1.0.0

 [To Be Updated]: I suggest some sort of virtual environment manager, such as conda or pipenv.
-Or, you can pull a docker image from jupyter.

 ## Assignment Submission
 After you have complted the assignment, you must turn in the PDF copy to Courseweb.